Threshold/drift-based rebalancing (relative drift from defined allocation percentage)

 Automatic has two settings:

-Our Passive setting has a relative drift setting of 10%.
-This means that your client portfolios will be monitored daily but only rebalanced if one of your holdings has, on a relative basis, drifted at least 10%.
+Our Passive setting has a drift setting of 25%.
+This means that your client portfolios will be monitored daily but only rebalanced if one of your models has drifted at least 25% from the target allocation.

 The benefit of this method is that you will have the lowest possible cost, lowest turnover, and most likely, the least tax consequences possible.

-Our Active setting has a relative drift setting of 5%.
-This means that your client portfolios will be monitored daily but only rebalanced if one of your holdings has, on a relative basis, drifted at least 5%.
+Our Active setting has a drift setting of 15%.
+This means that your client portfolios will be monitored daily but only rebalanced if one of your models has drifted at least 15% from the target allocation.

 The benefit to this method is you will have better risk alignment, while still managing turnover and taxes reasonably well.